Find and fix accessibility issues with Webflow’s Audit panel.

 To fix this:

-What alt text is not checked or has limited audit settings
+Good to know: The following elements’ alt text is not checked, or has limited audit settings:

-To fix this, make sure all the link elements on your page have meaningful text inside or alt text for image links, like alt text for icon buttons.
+To fix this, make sure all the link elements on your page have meaningful, descriptive text inside.

 Click the target action arrow (the arrow in the Audit panel next to your link), and then update the link by adding alt text for the image/icon (if the link contains an image).